Solar Photovoltaic (PV) Panel Installation Training

 - Introduction to the concepts of solar electricity generation and the operation of PV panels

 - Course modules include technical and safety training

 - Small class sizes provide you with an opportunity to ask questions, apply your learning and share knowledge

-To register for this course, you must provide proof of current safety training as part of the application process in the following:
+To register for this course, you must provide proof of current safety training in the following:

 - WHMIS (Workplace Hazardous Management Information Systems) (within 3 years)

 - OH&S (Nova Scotia Occupational Health & Safety Act) (within 3 years)

 Course fee: $1,073 plus HST.

 View our list of scheduled continuing education courses for current offerings.
 If not found in this list, there are currently no scheduled offerings.